calyxium-lang/book/src/ch01-01-installation.md

 tool, which installs the latest stable version of Calyxium.
 You might be prompted for your password.

-# TODO add install instructions when calyxi is done
+#### TODO add install instructions when calyxup is done

+### Installing the `calyxium-lang` Extension

+To enable syntax highlighting and LSP server support, it's recommended to install the `calyxium-lang` extension for your preferred text editor.

+#### Visual Studio Code (VS Code)

+Installation instructions coming soon.

+#### Vim

+Installation instructions coming soon.